William Ellery Sweet: Early life and career

 William was born in Chicago, Illinois, on January 27, 1869, to Channing and Emeroy Sweet.
 His family moved to Colorado Springs, Colorado, in 1872 when William was two.
 He attended school there, and graduated from high school in 1887.
 After high school, he went to college in Philadelphia, Pennsylvania, at Swarthmore College.
 He graduated from Swarthmore in 1890, after three years attending, and earned his Bachelor Degree.
 He also excelled playing quarterback for the college football team and was a member of Phi Kappa Psi fraternity.

 On October 19, 1892, Sweet married Joyeuse L. Fullerton in Philadelphia.
 After their marriage, William moved to Denver.
-He decided to start up an investment banking firm, which led the Sweet family to become wealthy, and even let William to retire in 1922.
+He decided to start up an investment banking firm, which led the Sweet family to become wealthy, and even let William retire in 1922.
 He donated much of his money to charities, including the Denver YMCA.

 It wasn't until 1922 that he became active in politics.
-He joined the Democratic Party, and he gained most of his support from the farm and labor groups.
-He was a strong advocate against the Ku Klux Klan, which he believed was why he lost the following election to Clarence Morley, because they were a major influence on Colorado politics at the time.
+He joined the Democratic Party and gained most of his support from the farm and labor groups.
+He was a fierce opponent of the Ku Klux Klan and attributed his loss in the 1924 election to this opposition when he lost to Klansman and Republican nominee Clarence Morley, who ran with the support of the then-politically powerful Ku Klux Klan.

-Sweet made two unsuccessful attempts to run for the U.S. Senate in 1926 and 1936.
+In 1924, after initially supporting McAdoo, he became a "favorite son" candidate for the Colorado delegation at the 1924 Democratic National Convention.

-In the final years of his life, William was a proud supporter of the Progressive Party, and even supported Herbert Hoover's bid for President.
+In the 1928 presidential election, Sweet crossed party lines to support Herbert Hoover.

+Sweet made two unsuccessful attempts to run for the United States Senate as the Democratic nominee in in 1926 and for the Democratic nomination in in 1936.
+In the final years of his life, William was a proud supporter of the Progressive Party.
 He died on May 9, 1942, in his Denver home.
 He had a Georgian Revival style mansion in what is now the Humboldt Street Historic District.